The Joker: Devil's Advocate: Synopsis

-The post office puts out a new set of postage stamps commemorating famous comedians, but some of the sets have Joker Venom on the back; people who lick them die grinning.
-The Joker, who's angry about not having his own stamp, takes hostages at the post office, and is captured by Batman.
+The post office puts out a new set of postage stamps commemorating famous comedians, but some of the sets have Joker venom on the back; people who lick them die grinning.
+The Joker, who is angry about not having his own stamp, takes hostages at the post office, and is captured by Batman.
 The DA decides to try Joker for murder, and he's found guilty and sentenced to death.
-Batman, however, believes that Joker wasn't the one who poisoned the stamps, and he sets out to find the real killer, even though doing so would save the Joker's life.
+Batman, however, believes that Joker was not the one who poisoned the stamps, and he sets out to find the real killer, even though doing so would save the Joker's life.